Seabird | Southwark Rooftop Restaurant

 Seabird has taken flight, and perched on top of the new Hoxton Hotel in Southwark.

-And it’s been quite a journey, given that it’s come all the way from New York, where the team also run Brooklyn’s Maison Première – undoubtedly one of the best bars in the city – known for its cocktails & oysters.
+And it’s been quite a journey, given that the team behind it also run Brooklyn’s Maison Première – undoubtedly one of the best bars in New York – known for its cocktails & oysters.

 Here, the restaurant has a wonderful sense of occasion right from the outset; to find it, you’ll head to the lobby of the mid-century chic Hoxton Hotel, and find a large gold plaque with a single button marked ‘Seabird’.
 This summons an elevator that’ll whisk you up to the 14th floor.